Zhenlisme/heliano/readme.md

 ### 1. How to get fragmented copies of HLEs?
 HELIANO is designed to predict complete insertions of Helitron-like elements (HLE), with the limitation that fragmented insertions will not be reported.
 To identify fragmented insertions, we recommend running RepeatMasker or BLASTN using HELIANO predictions as the query.
 Before you run RepeatMasker or BLASTN, we suggest mask the HLE query with a trusted non-HLE TE database because other non-HLE TEs might insert into long HLEs which would inflates sequence length and result in misannotation.
 ### 2. How to choose parameters properly?
 For a precise and quick search, you can use the strigent parameter '-pt 1 -is1 1 -is2 1 -p 1e-5 -s 30 -pt 1 -sim_tir 100' that considered the preferred insertion sites of HLE.
 For big or complex genomes (e.g., maize genome), I just recommed you use the strigent parameter set.
 But not all HLEs obey their regular preferring insertion sites.
 If you want to explore more in your interested genome, you can use the loose parameter set, e.g., '-is1 0 -is2 0 -sim_tir 90', and you will have more predictions and longer execution time.
-Note that the parameters 'is2' and '-sim_tir' are only for Helentrons, and 'is1' and '-pt' are only for Helitrons.
+Note that the parameters 'is2' and '-sim_tir' are only for HLE2s, and 'is1' and '-pt' are only for Helitrons.
 # To contact us
 For any questions, please open an issue in the 'issues' section or email us: zhen.li3@universite-paris-saclay.fr or nicolas.pollet@universite-paris-saclay.fr